-Grow America’s Infrastructure Now (GAIN) is a diverse coalition of businesses, trade associations, and labor groups that share a vested interest in creating jobs, protecting U.S. energy security, and strengthening our nation’s economy through infrastructure and energy development.
+Grow America’s Infrastructure Now (GAIN) is a broad coalition of businesses, trade associations, and labor groups that share an interest in creating jobs, protecting U.S. energy security, and strengthening our nation’s economy through infrastructure and energy development.
 Fortifying our national infrastructure and boosting the development of energy opportunities of all kinds – from pipelines and solar to offshore wind – is vital to our nation’s future.

 Albert Wynn – GAIN Strategic Advisor

 Albert R. Wynn is a former member of the U.S. House of Representatives, representing Maryland’s 4th Congressional District.
 While in the House, he served on the House Energy and Commerce Committee, most recently as Chairman of its Subcommittee on Environment and Hazardous Materials, and as a member of the Subcommittee on Energy and Air Quality.
 He was appointed a Senior Democratic Whip and served as Chairman of the Congressional Black Caucus Political Action Committee (PAC).
 Prior to being elected to Congress in 1992, Albert was a Maryland State Senator and a Maryland State Delegate.

 Major General James A. “Spider” Marks (retired) is the Founder and President of The Marks Collaborative, an advisory for corporate leader development, education and training.
 He served over 30 years in the Army holding every command position from infantry platoon leader to commanding general and was the senior intelligence officer in the LA Riots, the Balkans, Korea, and Operation Iraqi Freedom.
 He culminated his career as the Commanding General of the US Army Intelligence Center and School at Fort Huachuca, Arizona.